shaneholloman/docker-mods/README.md

   linuxserver/nzbget
 ```

-This will spinup an nzbget container and apply the custom logic found in the following repository:
+This will spin up an nzbget container and apply the custom logic found in the following repository:

 <https://github.com/Taisun-Docker/Linuxserver-Mod-Demo>